hhh9990/simple-interest/README.md

 you will be prompted to enter:
 The principal amount,
 The rate of interest,
-The time period in years,
+The time period in years.
 The script will then calculate and display the simple interest.